szabgab/perlmaven.com/sites/en/pages/scope-of-variables-in-perl.md

 `# print $email;` line, and tried to run the script, you'd get the following compile-time error:
 [Global symbol "$email" requires explicit package name at ...](/global-symbol-requires-explicit-package-name).

-In other words, the <b>scope of every variable declared with my is the enclosing block.</b>.
+In other words, the **scope of every variable declared with my is the enclosing block.**.

 ## Variable scope: visible everywhere